bruderstein/PythonScript/docs/source/scintilla.rst

    Retrieve a pointer to a function that processes messages for this Scintilla.

    See Scintilla documentation for `SCI_GETDIRECTFUNCTION <https://www.scintilla.org/ScintillaDoc.html#SCI_GETDIRECTFUNCTION>`_

+.. method:: editor.getDirectStatusFunction() -> int

+   Retrieve a pointer to a function that processes messages for this Scintilla and returns status.

+   See Scintilla documentation for `SCI_GETDIRECTSTATUSFUNCTION <https://www.scintilla.org/ScintillaDoc.html#SCI_GETDIRECTSTATUSFUNCTION>`_

 .. method:: editor.getDirectPointer() -> int